rafalp/Misago/docs/settings/Database.md

 Database Settings
 =================

 Those settings are stored in database and are available via `misago.conf.settings`.
-To change those settings you need to use admin control panel
+To change those settings you need to use admin control panel.

 ## account_activation